Winning the War: Hurst, Film and Propaganda

 Filming commenced on 4 September 1939 the day after war was declared and Korda promised Churchill that he would ensure the rapid delivery of his film which proclaimed ‘This is Britain where we believe in freedom’.
 The film was released exactly 2 months after the declaration of war on 3 November 1939.
 Cinemas remained open and the RAF recruitment proved itself a year later in the Battle of Britain.

-To mark the 80th anniversary of the outbreak of war, the Northern Ireland War Memorial will screen The Lion Has Wings (73 mins approx) at 2pm (and on request) throughout the week beginning 2nd September.
+To mark the 80th anniversary of the outbreak of war, the Northern Ireland War Memorial will screen The Lion Has Wings (73 mins approx) throughout the week beginning 2nd September.

 - Free event

 - Booking not required, but do let us know if you plan to bring a group